Modelling planar kirigami metamaterials as generalized elastic continua: Acknowledgements

 \section{Acknowledgements}

 Y.Z.\ and P.P.\ acknowledge support through P.P.’s startup package at the University of Southern California.
 I.T.\ acknowledges support from the National Science Foundation (DMS-CAREER-2145225).
-P.C.\ acknowledges support from the National Science Foundation (CMMI-2045191).
+P.C. {and I.N.}\ acknowledge support from the National Science Foundation (CMMI-2045191).